 - to study any subject at university from the fields of mathematics, natural sciences or engineering “Mathematics: … HL” is required!

 - one social science subject (History, Geography, Economics, Psychology, Philosophy, Social Anthropology, Business and Management, Global Politics)

-b) One of the three subjects to be taken at higher level for the "International Baccalaureate Diploma/Diplôme du Baccalauréat International", must be Mathematics or a Natural Science subject such as Biology, Chemistry or Physics
+b) One of the three subjects to be taken at higher level for the IB, must be Mathematics, Biology, Chemistry or Physics.

-c) All subjects must have been taken uninterruptedly up to the end of the school career.
+c) All subjects must have been taken uninterruptedly for two years of IB.

 d) Candidates must earn a minimum IB Grade of 4 on the six compulsory subjects.
-Where an IB grade of 3 is awarded in one subject only, it is possible to compensate for this if another subject taken at the same level has been awarded at least an IB Grade 5, and an aggregate of 24 points has been attained.
+Maximum ONE grade 3 can be compensated by a grade 5 for another subject at the same level, and an aggregate of 24 points has been attained.

 e) German diploma holders, who have attended a school abroad not providing German courses, must supply proof of competence in German before being accepted for higher studies; such details are defined by the regulations in force in the relevant Federal State.

 In the event of failure to comply with the conditions referred to in Section 1, recognition of entitlement to university entrance shall be conditional on passing an additional examination in accordance with the "Rahmenordnung für den Hochschulzugang mit ausländischen Bildungsnachweisen, für die Ausbildung an den Studienkollegs und für die Feststellungsprüfung" (Resolution of the Conference of Ministers of Education of 15.
 April 1994 in its amended form).

 Recognition as university entrance qualification could also be obtained by one successful university year in a country whose school-leaving certificates are recognized for direct access to German universities or after one successful university year.